 Between the original treaty of 1868 and 1932, the reservation set aside for the Bannock and Shoshone was reduced more than two-thirds, from 1.8 million acres to 544,000 acres, due to white settlers encroaching upon the land.

 Today, many of the Bannock still live on the Fort Hall Indian Reservation in southeastern Idaho, along with the Lemhi and Northern Shoshone Indians.
 The tribal government offices and most tribal business enterprises are located eight miles north of Pocatello, Idaho in Fort Hall.
-The reservation, nestled between the cites of Pocatello, American Falls and Blackfoot, is divided into five districts: Fort Hall, Lincoln Creek, Ross Fork, Gibson and Bannock Creek.
+The reservation, nestled between the cities of Pocatello, American Falls, and Blackfoot, is divided into five districts: Fort Hall, Lincoln Creek, Ross Fork, Gibson and Bannock Creek.
 More than 70 percent of the tribes’ approximately 5,300 enrolled tribal members still reside on the reservation and 96% of the land still remains in tribal and individual Indian ownership.

 The reservation employs nearly 1,000 Native and non-Native people in various trades, including nearly 600 in tribal government, as well as more in individual enterprises and more gaming.
 Its tribal government is focused on building the tribes’ economy and ensuring the protection and enhancement of the reservation land base for future generations.